Killing the Nemean Lion: Heracles’ First Labor

 When the Nemean lion came running towards him, he had to make use of the tools that were directly connected to its body.

-Out of pure self defense, he had to make use of his club to wear off the lion.
-Because of the reasons just explained, the Nemean lion would be shaken up by the blow.
-He would retreat into the caves of mountain Tretos, searching for rest and heling.
+Out of pure self-defense, he had to make use of his club to wear off the lion.
+The Nemean lion was shaken up by the blow and retreated into the caves of mountain Tretos, searching for rest and healing.

 Closing the Cave Mouth